 Shakespeare to Horatio: ‘There are more things in heaven and earth, Horatio, than are dreamt of in your philosophy’.
 Hamlet Act 1, scene 5

-I then thought about my Cacahouette; Lilian, who just had baby Ineza too.
-And who’ll be coming back to office one of these mornings, and Stella, who is here already, working, for IPAR after having baby Ngabo.
+I then thought about my colleague Lilian, who’d just had baby Ineza too and who’ll be coming back to office one of these mornings, and Stella, who is here already, working, for IPAR after having baby Ngabo.

-Then I thought of that Shakespeare’s quote, I thought to myself: what can be so important in IPAR; in heaven and in earth, that would make these mothers leave their little angels at home and spend their days here?
+Then I thought of that Shakespeare’s quote: what can be so important in IPAR, in heaven and on earth, that would make these mothers leave their little angels at home and spend their days here?

 I am seated next to Annet and she is on her phone, calling to find out if baby Kwera was bathed, if baby Kwera was fed.
 I can hear the emotions in her voice, and the sigh of a reassured mother, informed by the nanny that her three months baby is ok, but wishing she would rather be there, rather than here.

-In a perfect world, in a perfect Rwanda, a place where I am contemplating having babies of my own: shortly… We would have baby rooms – crèches if you may; small corners where there’ll be a mini-microwave, a small bed and a small fridge, where baby Kwera can play with baby Ineza and baby Ngabo, as their nannies take turns to watch them;
+In a perfect world, in a perfect Rwanda, a place where I am contemplating having babies of my own shortly… We would have baby rooms – crèches if you may; small corners where there’ll be a mini-cattle, a small bed and a small fridge, where baby Kwera can play with baby Ineza and baby Ngabo, as their nannies take turns to watch them;

 So that their mothers; Stella, Lilian and Annet too, can play (work) with each other and with us all day, reassured.

 So that their trips to breastfeeding can be more frequent, but less lengthy and tiresome;